Media

-This is kind of a multi-purpose page based on the various things I do.
-I spend a lot of time improvising and typically try to make most of those as non-guitaristic (i.e. non-clichéd) as possible, but it makes sense to post the things that are more straight forward guitar here as well.
+This is a multi-purpose page based on the various things I do.
+I spend substantial time improvising and typically try to make most of that practice as non-guitaristic (i.e. non-clichéd) as possible, but it makes sense to post the things that are more straight forward guitar here as well.

 .